Dereje1/coverletter/README.md

 ## Usage
 After starting the application, follow the provided steps to input your resume, job description, and the type of prompt you want to use.
 The application will then generate a personalized cover letter based on your input.

+### API Key Management
+Users can now save several OpenAI API keys in their browser's local storage and send them to the backend.
+You also have the option to save your API keys in a `.env` file.
+The backend does not persist your API keys; it only uses them to send requests to OpenAI.

+### Resume Management
 You can save your resumes in the local storage for future use, allowing you to manage and reuse multiple resumes easily.

+### Generating and Using Cover Letters
 Once your cover letter is generated, you can copy it directly to your clipboard with a single click, making it easy to paste and share your cover letter.
 Additionally, you can download your generated cover letter as a clean PDF file, which is useful for saving, printing, or emailing the cover letter as an attachment.

 ## Contributing
 Contributions are welcome!
 Please ensure to read the contributing guidelines before making any changes.